vladajankovic/qa-job-fair/README.md

 **Player Duels:** It's a two-player showdown!
 Each player starts with 20 points of health.
 Your mission?
 Outsmart your opponent and reduce their health to 0!

-**Starting Hand:** Both players are dealt 6 cards at the beginning of the game.

 **Deck Power:** Each player gets its own deck of 25 cards.

+**Starting Hand:** Both players draw 6 cards from deck at the beginning of the game.

 **Draw Power:** On the start of the player's turn the player draws 1 card from the deck.